szpak/gradle-pitest-plugin/README.md

 Starting from version 1.0.0 for multi-project builds gradle-pitest-plugin dependency should be added to the buildscript configuration in the root project.
 The plugin should be applied in all subprojects which should be processed with PIT.

+### 6. How can I change PIT version from default to just released the newest one?

+gradle-pitest-plugin by default uses a corresponsing PIT version (with the same number).
+The plugin is released only if there are internal changes or there is a need to adjust to changes in newer PIT version.
+There is a dedicated mechanism to allow to use the latest PIT version (e.g, a bugfix release) or to downgrade PIT in case of detected issues.
+To override a defalt version it is enough to set `pitestVersion` property in the `pitest` configuration closure.

+    pitest {
+        pitestVersion = "1.2.9-the.greatest.one"
+    }

 ## Known issues